 We’ll take in culture in Armenian’s capital city, Yerevan and solitude in the monastery of Khor Virap, close to Mount Ararat.
 There’ll be Lake Sevan, Debed Gorge and the Haghpat Monastery.
 We cover most of Armenia in our second week on the Silk Road, when we go from Goreme in Turkey to Yerevan in Armenia.

 Our second trip to Georgia will see us in the incredible city of Tbilisi – which is perfect for a weekend or longer and hiking near the Russian border town of Kazbegi.

 We start our visit to Turkmenistan by calling in at the capital, Ashgabat.
 From there we head to Geok-Depe and then head north to the Karakum desert and the famous “Gates of Hell” (look it up, you know you want to).
-Finally we stop at Konye-Urgench to visit ancient ruins that were once the centre of the Islamic world.
+Finally, we stop at Konye-Urgench to visit ancient ruins that were once the center of the Islamic world.

 We’ll get to hike near lake Iskandar Kul before heading to the capital Dushanbe.
 One of the world’s most scenic drives, the Pamir Highway is next on our itinerary.

 Here in Kyrgyzstan, we’ll camp in glorious valleys, head to the alpine lake of Song-Kol, stay in a yurt, and trek around the Issyk-Kol lake.
 We’ll also visit the capital Bishkek before heading to Kazakstan.

 There are bronze-age petroglyphs at Tamgaly, the mountainous Ite-Alatau National Park and then the city of Almaty.
 From there we head to the Charyn Canyon National Park and then it’s towards western China.

 China & Tibet